 So you manage a payroll function and you want to introduce a global payroll solution.
-You are personally convinced that it will create significant benefits for you and your team: more streamlined processes, better visibility, and controls into the execution of your pay cycles, improved fulfillment of compliance obligations, easier and faster generation of required management reports.
+You are personally convinced that it will create significant benefits for you and your team: more streamlined processes, better visibility, and controls into the execution of your pay cycles, improved fulfilment of compliance obligations, easier and faster generation of required management reports.
 But rolling out a global payroll solution will cost money and requires time and effort from you and your team.
 How do you convince your management that a global payroll solution is worth the investment and effort?
 Creating a compelling business case will be important to make the argument for a global payroll transformation project to your management and to get support from key decision-makers.

 So how do you build a strong business case for a global payroll solution?
 There are a number of different factors to consider.
 In the following, we will outline each factor and we will then calculate a sample business case for global payroll.